 UF Health Diabetes Education Program

 Many people still think diabetes is a relatively mild condition and do not realize that if not managed properly it can lead to devastating health complications and early death.
 According to the American Diabetes Association, diabetes is the seventh leading cause of death in the US.
 There are 10.3 million people in the US with the disease, and an additional estimated 5.4 million have not yet been diagnosed.
 Many people do not become aware that they have diabetes until they develop one of its life-threatening symptoms such as blindness, kidney disease, nerve damage and heart disease.
+This course provides a comprehensive review and guide to the management of diabetes.

 The UF Health Diabetes Education Program helps patients take control of diabetes by teaching them to manage the disease with the latest advances in medical care and education.
 Since 1997, the program has been recognized as meeting the National Standards for Diabetes Self-Management Education by the American Diabetes Association.